-Meeting the cost of an graduate education is a significant investment.
+Meeting the cost of a graduate education is a significant investment.
 We are committed to making it financially possible for graduate students to enhance educational development and reach their career goals.
 There are many financial aid resources available to students pursuing graduate studies at Carnegie Mellon.
-To get started, follow the steps below.
+To apply for financial aid for the 2019-2020 academic year, follow the steps below.

 International students: Only U.S. citizens and permanent residents are eligible for federal, state and institutional financial aid programs.
 International students may check with their department to learn about scholarships or fellowships for which they may be eligible.

 The FAFSA is required if applying for federal financial aid programs.
 There are now two ways to complete the Free Application for Federal Student Aid (FAFSA) form: a redesigned https://studentaid.ed.gov/sa/fafsa website or a mobile app (available through Google Play or the Apple App Store).

 We recommend using the IRS Data Retrieval Tool (DRT) to complete the FAFSA.
 The DRT transfer process has been improved to include stronger security and privacy protections; therefore, tax information transferred will not display on the form or Student Aid Report.
 Instead, the phrase "Transferred from the IRS" will appear in the fields.